 Buying a House with Foundation Issues

-Buying a home with foundation issues, make sure that you know that it can cause damage to certain parts of the home.
+When buying a home with foundation issues, make sure that you know that it can cause damage to certain parts of the home.

 - Broken Walls